Varrience/OtherWorld/README.md

 - #### Chatrooms
   Chatrooms will allow users to join and participate in various conversations with other users, promoting social interaction and community building within the app.
 - #### Hosting
-  [App Name] is hosted on Code.org, ensuring a reliable and secure platform for our users.
+  OtherWorld is hosted on Code.org, ensuring a reliable and secure platform for our users.

 ## Conclusion
 We are committed to providing a safe and enjoyable experience for our users.
-Stay tuned for more updates and developments on [App Name]!
+Stay tuned for more updates and developments on OtherWorld!